All-Star first baseman Ryan O'Hearn and Pirates agree to a $29 million, 2-year deal, AP source says

 Pittsburgh has vowed to build around a pitching staff that includes reigning NL Cy Young Award winner Paul Skenes and rookie Bubba Chandler.
 The Pirates are coming off a 71-91 season in which the offense finished at or near the bottom of the majors in most significant statistical categories, including runs and home runs.

 O'Hearn gives Pittsburgh a bit of versatility.
 He has played both first base and a corner outfield spot.
-The Pirates have the left-hand hitting Spencer Horwitz at first, though O'Hearn could see time there and perhaps in the outfield to play alongside Oneil Cruz and two-time All-Star Bryan Reynolds.
+The Pirates have the left-handed hitting Spencer Horwitz at first, though O'Hearn could see time there and perhaps in the outfield alongside Oneil Cruz and two-time All-Star Bryan Reynolds.

-O'Hearn is a career .252 hitter, though his numbers have spiked over the last three seasons.
-He is batting .277 with 46 homers and 182 RBIs since the start of 2023 and now finds himself playing half his games in a ballpark where the 21-foot-high Clemente Wall starts just 320 feet from home plate.
+O'Hearn is a career .252 hitter, but his numbers improved as he became a reliable contributor during his 2 1/2 seasons with the Orioles, who traded him to the contending Padres at the deadline.
+He is batting .277 with 46 homers and 182 RBIs since 2023 and now finds himself playing half his games in a ballpark where the 21-foot-high Clemente Wall starts just 320 feet from home plate.

 AP MLB: https://apnews.com/hub/mlb

-Note: This story has been corrected.
-A previous version reported incorrectly that O'Hearn played for Kansas City in 2025.